herveaurel/HomeAssistant/README.md

 - Know where to copy and paste each part, whether it's the sensor templates, the contents of Lovelace, or the button card templates.
 - Adjust the entities, remove the unnecessary ones, etc.

-You need to adapt it to your configuration! 🙂
+You need to adapt it to your configuration!

 Dashboard created in 4 columns, thanks to the "layout card" available on HACS:
 - The tab is configured with View Type: Horizontal (layout-card) / width: 350 / max_cols: 4
-- A "vertical stack" column is nested within a card with "type: custom:layout-card" / "layout_type: masonry" / and has Layout options "width: 280"
+- A "vertical stack" column is nested within a card with :

 ````
 type: custom:layout-card